BIO 102 MENU syllabus

 TUTORING:

 The Center for Learning and Academic Support Services (C.L.A.S.S.) (http://www.csudh.edu/class) provides tutoring in a number of subjects including biology and offers computer use facilities as well.
+CLASS is located in SCC 11-311, CLASS II 11-325 and CLASS Annex LCH A-222.
 It also provides a comfortable learning and studying environment where students can ask questions and receive academic support.
 While tutors can help you, remember that you will be much better served by discussing any difficult areas with the professor.

 I. The Cellular Basis of Life |